oroinc/crm/README.md

 Add some attribute configuration for a dedicated entity in a custom table
 =========================================================================

-- for instance, create a ProductAttribute class with one-one relation to base Attribute class and add some custom attribute field, as attribute Name, Description, etc :
+- for instance, create a ProductAttribute class with one-one relation to base Attribute class and add some custom attribute fields, as Name, Description, etc :

 ```php
 <?php